hiroo-kumagai/Datatables-Relational-Manager/README.md

 - Foreign key field validation relies on client-side JavaScript
 - No built-in backup/restore functionality
 - Manual database setup required

-## 🔮 Future Enhancements

-- User authentication and authorization system
-- Advanced input validation and sanitization
-- Role-based access control
-- Audit logging for all operations
-- Export/import functionality
-- Multi-language support

-## ❓ FAQ

-**Q: Can I use this in production?**
-A: Additional security measures are recommended for production use.
-See the Security Considerations section.

-**Q: How do I add a new table?**
-A: Create a new API file extending BaseAPI and add the corresponding HTML page following the existing patterns.

-**Q: Does it work with other web servers?**
-A: While tested with XAMPP/Apache, it should work with other PHP-capable web servers with minor configuration adjustments.

-## 📞 Support

-If you encounter any issues or have questions, please:
-1. Check the existing issues on GitHub
-2. Create a new issue with detailed information about your problem
-3. Include your environment details (PHP version, web server, etc.)

 ---